How to Acid Wash Your Pool—In Eight Easy Steps

 Looking Fresh!

 Consider this one of the more advanced pool DIY skills—and now it’s securely under your belt.
+Acid washing helps rid your pool of stubborn stains, algae, and mineral deposits, leaving the surface fresh and clean.
 Your pool will look fresh for years to come.
 And about five years from now, you’ll have no problem bringing it back to life again.
 For now, it’s probably time to get another pool party on the books—if only to show off that sparkling clean plaster!

 Above ground poolAbove ground poolsIn-ground poolsPoolPool maintenance